VTV (Indonesian TV channel)

 VTV is a private digital terrestrial television network in Indonesia owned by Intermedia Capital (MDIA), a company under the umbrella of Visi Media Asia (VIVA) owned by the Bakrie Group.
 It was previously known as sportOne and rebranded to VTV on January 9, 2023.

 History

-Initially launched as sportOne in early of July 2013, the channel carved a niche for itself in the sports broadcasting landscape.
+Initially launched as sportOne in early July 2013, the channel carved a niche for itself in the sports broadcasting landscape.
 However, a strategic shift in 2023 saw it rebrand as VTV, aiming to broaden its appeal to a wider audience.